inria-UFF/BaPCodVRPSolver.jl/README.md

 ## Producing BaPCod shared library

-If the BaPCod shared library you have does not work for you or you do not have one, you can produce it in the following way.
+If the BaPCod shared library you have does not work for you, or you do not have one, you can produce it in the following way.

 Download BaPCod source code on its web-page: https://bapcod.math.u-bordeaux.fr/.
 Then request the BCP_RCSP compiled library from Ruslan(point)Sadykov(at)inria(point)fr.
-Install BaPCod together with the BCP_RCSP library it using installations instruction in README.md file or in the user guide (available on its web-page).
+Install BaPCod together with the BCP_RCSP library using installations instruction in *README.md* file or in the user guide (available on BaPCod web-page).

 Then run the following command from BapcodFramework folder